Tafaraa/SkillLens/SECURITY.md

 - Steps to reproduce it (if possible)
 - Your contact information (optional)

-We will investigate and respond promptly.
+I will investigate and respond promptly.
 Please do not open public issues for sensitive vulnerabilities.

 ## Responsible Disclosure

-We appreciate responsible disclosure.
+I appreciate responsible disclosure.
 Discovered vulnerabilities will be addressed as quickly as possible, and contributors will be acknowledged if desired.

 ---

 ## 🔒 Maintainer Notes (internal)

 > The full internal security guide is maintained privately.
-Our security principles include:
+Security principles include:
 - Static-only code analysis (no execution)
 - Input sanitization and file validation
 - Secure upload handling